semuconsulting/PyGPSClient/README.md

 * Show Unused Satellites - Include or exclude satellites that are not used in the navigation solution (e.g. because their signal level is too low) from the graph and sky view panels.
 * DataLogging - Turn Data logging in the selected format on or off.
 You will be prompted to select the directory into which timestamped log files are saved (NB. only binary datalogs can be re-read by PyGPSClient's parser).
 * GPX Track - Turn track recording (in GPX format) on or off.
 You will be prompted to select the directory into which timestamped track files are saved.
+* GPX Track Viewer - Display the GPX Track Viewer dialog via Menu..Options..GPX Track Viewer.
+Click the load button to load a GPX file and display the map and profile.
+Click the redraw button to redraw the map.
 * Socket / NTRIP Server - Turn Socket / NTRIP Server on or off.
 * UBX Configuration - Opens UBX configuration panel (only functional with u-blox devices).
 * NTRIP Client Configuration - Opens NTRIP Client configuration panel.